4 Gift Ideas for Dialysis Patients

 4. Non-food gifts for dialysis patients

-If you want to give a dialysis patient a gift other than food-related items, try these non-food gifts to encourage healthy eating:
+If you want to give a dialysis patient a gift other than food-related items, try to create a dialysis care package with these non-food gifts to encourage healthy eating:

 - Toaster or toaster oven

 - Non-stick skillet